Gluteus-Maximus/traffic_cam/README.txt

 Note: Add traffic_cam to PATH ##TODO: make bash setup script

-Note: To install, move file directory to desired location, then run install.sh as a normal user (you will need sudo credentials for part of this script).
+Note: To install, move file directory to desired location, then run
+    install.sh as a normal user (you will need sudo credentials for part of this script).

+Note: install.sh can be used to update directory path after moving the
+    program.